• Skip to main content

 Do you want to know which snake kills the most people, or which one has the most potent and deadly venom?

-Either way, we will give you both species below, along with 6 other highly venomous snakes.
+Either way, I will give you both species below, along with 6 other highly venomous snakes.

 Table of Contents